armansafdari/Taav/README.md

 -	So on

-The video below shows how to compile and use this GUI: https://youtu.be/iX8Kqk6PgC0
+The following video shows how to compile and use this GUI: https://youtu.be/iX8Kqk6PgC0